 Why do you want to live off the grid?
 Everyone, I think, has their own reasons and ideas for wanting to move off the grid.
-Boiling it down, these are the top 5.
+Boiling it down, these are what I think are the top 5.

-1. Self Sufficiency: Living off the grid in a self sufficient manner brings with it a certain independence which cannot be found in modern living.
+Living off the grid in a self-sufficient manner brings independence that cannot be found in modern living.
 Modern living (i.e. city living) is a dependent system.
 Each block or “grid” square of a city depends on the next for support.

 If there were a collapse of the financial system -which is the most likely “doomsday” scenario- then the grocery stores, hardware stores, and the big box home improvement stores would be the first to be wiped out of supplies.

 In the biggest cities in the world, this leaves millions of people without the supplies needed to survive.
 Self-sufficiency, at a fundamental level, is all about survival.
 But it also goes far beyond survival, into the realm of independence.

 People like the feeling they get when they don’t have to depend on others, and they can support their families and enjoy their lives with their friends on their own land, in their own home.

 2. Sense of Accomplishment

 There’s a certain satisfaction of a job well done when you are responsible for your survival basics, particularly food and shelter.
 Whether you build your own log cabin, tiny house, or cottage in the hills, the sense of accomplishment you feel is astounding.

 One of the most powerful things you can do is grow some or all of your own food.
 The satisfaction of looking over your little (or large) garden plot at all the healthy fruits and vegetables you grew yourself is beyond compare.